taliotech/django-meets-blockchain-site/docs/part-1/instructions.md

 vagrant up
 ```

-This command will take several minutes to complete, as Vagrant will download the base image for the virtual machine (Ubuntu 16.04) and configure it for development by installing Node, Python, and Django.
-A Postres database instance is also installed and configured to support the persistence layer.
+This command will take several minutes to complete, as Vagrant will download the base image for the virtual machine (Ubuntu 18.04) and configure it for development by installing Node, Python, and Django.
+A Postgres database instance is also installed and configured to support the persistence layer.
 By developing within a VM, we can not only spin up a self-contained environment with all the required middleware, but we can also ensure more consistent, platform-agnostic results.
-Subsequent runs of `vagrant up` will complete much faster.
+Subsequent runs of `vagrant up` should complete much more quickly.

+Vagrant facilitates development by sharing a local folder with the VM; this way you can edit source code on your host machine and execute it inside the guest VM.
+At this point, you should open the cloned repository folder `django-meets-blockchain` inside a text editor before proceeding.

 Once the VM is up and running, SSH into the VM: